 We recommend that you create a separate staging organization.
 This organization helps you test resource hierarchy changes, IAM policies, organizational policies, or other configuration that have potential organization-wide impact such as access levels and policies.

 To ensure that the results of tests or experiments conducted in the staging organization also apply to the production organization, configure the staging organization to use the same folder structure as your main organization, but with only a small number of projects.
 At any point, the IAM and organizational policies in the staging organization should either match the policies of your production organization or should reflect the next version of policies that you intend to apply to your production organization.

-As the following diagram shows, you use your staging Cloud Identity or G Suite account as a basis for the staging organization.
-You use the staging account (or the external IdP that your staging account is integrated with) to create dedicated test users and a group structure that mirrors the groups you use in your production Cloud Identity or G Suite account.
+As the following diagram shows, you use your staging Cloud Identity or Google Workspace account as a basis for the staging organization.
+You use the staging account (or the external IdP that your staging account is integrated with) to create dedicated test users and a group structure that mirrors the groups you use in your production Cloud Identity or Google Workspace account.
 You can then use these dedicated test users and groups to test IAM policies without impacting existing users.

 Avoid using a separate testing organization

 For each production workload that you plan to deploy on Google Cloud, you probably need one or more testing environments, which your development and DevOps teams can use to validate new releases.

 From a security perspective, to prevent untested releases from accidentally impacting production workloads, you want to cleanly separate your test environments from your production environments.
 Similarly, the two types of environments have different requirements for IAM policies.
 For example, in order for you to grant developers and testers the flexibility they need, the security requirements for your testing environments might be substantially looser than those of your production environments.

 As the following diagram shows, from a configuration perspective you want to keep your test environments as similar to your production environments as possible.
 Any divergence increases the risk that a deployment that worked properly in a test environment fails when deployed to a production environment.